-If you take a lump-sum payment from an employer-sponsored retirement or pension plan, you could face a whopping tax bill.
+If you take a lump-sum payment from an employer-sponsored retirement or pension plan, you could face a whopping tax bill (especially if the income bumps you up into a higher tax bracket).
 Consider rolling over the assets into an IRA and taking distributions on a regular basis rather than withdrawing all the money at once.

 If your employer retirement account contains employer stock that has appreciated significantly, consider taking the shares of stock rather than rolling it over into an IRA.
 If you take the stock, you will owe tax on your original cost of the shares—which may be a fraction of their current worth.
 You won’t owe taxes on the rest of the value until you sell the shares, and even then, you’ll pay a lower federal capital gains tax.
 That’s much better than rolling the stock into an IRA and owing ordinary income tax on all the funds you withdraw.